raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-reporting-system-architecture.md

 - publish through `ReportFile`,
 - notify STTs and regional audiences through existing report access patterns.

-### Phase 6: SSP And Tribal TANF Expansion
+### Phase 6: SSP And Tribal TANF Report Expansion

-Add program-specific adapters and pipeline variants for SSP and Tribal TANF.
+Extend the post-weights report products to SSP and Tribal TANF.

 Goal:

 - reuse the same DAG runner and run history,
-- isolate source mappings and calculation differences,
+- isolate non-weight source mappings and calculation differences,
 - avoid copying TANF-specific assumptions into program families where they do not apply.

 ---